 The actual maximum download speed is about 1000 Kilobytes per second (KB/s).
 This number was obtained using the following formula:

 Connection speed (10240) - 15% (1500) = 8700 kbps, then divide that number by 8 (to convert kilobits into kilobytes) and we're going to get 1000 KB/s.

 Let's take a closer look at the factors that affect the actual connection speed:

-Communication equipment (IP ADSL-switches) uses ATM (Asynchronous Transfer Mode) technology as a transport protocol.
-ATM is a network high-performance switching and multiplexing technology based on data transmission in the form of frames (cells) of a fixed size (53 bytes).
+Communication equipment (IP ADSL switches) uses ATM (Asynchronous Transfer Mode) technology as a transport protocol.
+ATM is a network high-performance switching and multiplexing technology based on data transmission in frames (cells) of a fixed size (53 bytes).

 Large packets will be divided into 48-byte parts.
 If the packet is not divided by 48 bytes exactly, it is supplemented with a filling to obtain an integer number of 48-byte cells.
-After the packet is divided into 48-byte cells, a header (5 bytes) is added to each of the cells.
+After the packet is divided into 48-byte cells, a header (5 bytes) is added to each cell.